taoshidev/ptncli/README.md

 ## Description

 PTNCLI sits on top of the bittensor-cli tool and extends it by customizing and hooking into commands.
-As a subnet on the Bittensor network, PTN requires additional collateral setup during registration, which this tool automates alongside the standard subnet registration process.
+As a subnet on the Bittensor network, PTN operates on **subnet 8 (netuid: 8)** on the mainnet/finney network and **subnet 116 (netuid: 116)** on the testnet.
+PTN requires additional collateral setup during registration, which this tool automates alongside the standard subnet registration process.

+### Network Targeting
+- **Mainnet/Finney**: Targets subnet 8 (netuid: 8)
+- **Testnet**: Targets subnet 116 (netuid: 116)
+- Commands automatically select the correct subnet based on the network parameter

 ## Installation